markusrenoldner/markusrenoldner.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage.
-Here you can find information about my research, useful notes and scripts related to the former, and my CV.
+Here you'll find information about my research, notes, scripts, and CV.

-My research field is numerical analysis, in particular theory and applications of Finite Element methods.
-My current focus is on constructing discretization methods for equations from fusion plasma physics.
-I have recently also worked on topics in PDE theory and differential geometry.
-Before that, I gained experience in controls and systems engineering.
+My research is in numerical analysis, in particular on Finite Element methods.
+Current work involves approximation methods for equations in fusion plasma physics.
+I've also worked on topics in PDE theory and differential geometry and before that in control and systems engineering.

-Feel free to reach out via email or Linkedin.
+Contact me via email or LinkedIn.